grain-lang/grain-lang.org/src_blog/_posts/New-Release-Grain-v0.7-Farro.md

 // Some(JsonObject([("currency", JsonString("$")), ("price", JsonNumber(238))]))
 ```

-Deeply nested values can be focused in on with the `proprtyPath` lens.
+Deeply nested values can be focused in on with the `propertyPath` lens.
 We can even define our own lenses:

 ```grain
 module Main